w3c/miniapp-lifecycle/docs/explainer.md

 ## MiniApp origin

-When a MiniApp is launched, its hosted Super App or OS will check the origin of the MiniApp, to gurantee the MiniApp's security.
+When a MiniApp is launched, its hosted Super App or OS will check the origin of the MiniApp, to guarantee the MiniApp's security.

 ## Sample code